Students Buddy With Alzheimer’s Patients

 In addition to Northwestern, Boston University, Dartmouth College in New Hampshire, Washington University in St. Louis and Harvard College offer Alzheimer’s Buddy Programs for medical students.
 The University of Wisconsin and University of Kansas will begin their own versions of the program this fall.

-Do you know a senior or medical student who have been involved with a Buddy Program?
+Do you know a medical student or senior who has been involved with a Buddy Program?
 Please share your comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.